Passive two-plateau relaxation from Tricomi confluent hypergeometric kernels: Results

 Model order was selected using comparative information criteria computed from the same weighted logarithmic residual vector used for parameter estimation, as in~\eqref{eq:methods:residual_vector}.
 For kidney, white matter, and heart muscle, both AIC and BIC favoured $N=4$ over $N=3$, consistent with the pronounced RMSE drop when adding the fourth block (kidney: $\Delta\mathrm{BIC}=-40.84$; white matter: $\Delta\mathrm{BIC}=-26.47$; heart: $\Delta\mathrm{BIC}=-24.37$).
 In breast fat, the criteria exposed a low-loss regime where additional flexibility can be misleading: AIC preferred $N=4$ whereas BIC selected the more parsimonious $N=2$ model (BIC $-202.41$ for $N=2$ vs. $-199.20$ for $N=4$).
 In the remainder, we treat BIC as the primary guard against over-parameterization and complement it with a stability check based on bootstrap mode profiles.

+More generally, the number of Tricomi blocks should not be increased solely to reduce the residual, but should be constrained by the expected number of physically relevant relaxation contributions within the measured frequency band.
+In this sense, a fitted branch is interpreted as physically meaningful only when it is supported by model-order criteria and displays reproducible in-band modal placement under bootstrap perturbations.
 To interpret the fitted response beyond a purely parametric description, we represent each Tricomi--$U$ block as a frequency-localised mode profile within the measured band, namely 10~Hz--10~GHz.
 For each block, we compute a loss-like profile over log-frequency, clipped to non-negative values, and normalise it to unit area in-band.
 This yields a mode-density curve that emphasises geometrical features of each mode, namely its characteristic location, where it concentrates in frequency, and its spectral width, enabling direct comparison across blocks, tissues and bootstrap replicates.
 When $N=4$ is supported (kidney, heart, white matter), the additional block typically refines mid-frequency content rather than introducing a qualitatively new LF or HF component, which aligns with the observed improvement in the transition region of the spectra.

 Mode stability is assessed by repeating the modal profile extraction across bootstrap fits and reporting pointwise 95\% intervals (2.5--97.5 percentiles) together with the median profile.
 Across heart, kidney, and white matter, the dominant modes exhibit compact bootstrap bands and consistent placement, indicating that the modal decomposition is well constrained by the data even when raw parameters may be correlated.
 Conversely, in low-loss breast fat, increasing the number of blocks can yield an additional mode with broad bootstrap dispersion and inconsistent placement across replicates, mirroring the AIC/BIC disagreement and providing a clear signature of overfitting rather than a reproducible dispersive mechanism.